aybehrouz/argennon/README.md

   wrappers and also makes the transfer logic of ARG more transparent and trustable.

 - Memory architecture of the AVM completely hides the complexities of the Argennon blockchain.
-This enables AVM languages to have a flavour completely similar to conventional programming languages.
-For instance, the Argon language, which is the primary AVM OO programming language, supports *composition*, which is a very important OO design pattern.
+This enables AVM compatible programming languages to have a flavour completely similar to conventional programming languages.
+For instance, the Argon language, which is the primary AVM OOP language, supports *composition*, which is a very important OO design pattern.

-- The Argennon Virtual Machine is a cloud based virtual machine and uses zero knowledge database servers as its persistence layer.
+- The Argennon Virtual Machine is a cloud based virtual machine and uses trust-less zero knowledge database servers as its persistence layer.
 By using a smart clustering algorithm the AVM is able to keep the network usage manageable.

-- Argennon uses a hybrid consensus protocol.
-A democratically elected committee of delegates is responsible for minting new blocks and each block is validated by a committee of validators.
+- Argennon uses a hybrid POS consensus protocol.
+A democratically elected committee of trusted delegates is responsible for minting new blocks and each block is validated by a large committee of normal validators.
 Every Argennon user is a member of at least one committee of validators.
 Thanks to the cloud based design of the AVM, transaction validation does not require a large storage space for storing the state of the Argennon blockchain.
 This way being a validator does not require huge computational resources and everyone with an Argennon wallet can participate in the Argennon consensus protocol.
+This makes Argennon a truly democratic and decentralized blockchain.

-- Argennon does not need shards because the validation of multiple blocks can be done in parallel by different committees.
+- Argennon does not need shards because the validation of multiple blocks is done in parallel by different committees.
   Moreover, by using a dependency detection algorithm, Argennon is also able to parallelize transaction validation of a single block.

-- the hybrid Argennon consensus protocol makes Argennon one of the most secure blockchains.
-Only one honest delegate can stop any type of attack against the integrity of the Argennon blockchain, and if all the delegates are malicious as long as more than half of the Argennon total stake is controlled by honest users the Argennon blockchain will be completely safe.
+- The hybrid Argennon consensus protocol makes Argennon one of the most secure blockchains.
+Only one honest delegate can stop any attack against the integrity of the Argennon blockchain, and if all the delegates are malicious, as long as more than half of the Argennon total stake is controlled by honest users the Argennon blockchain will be completely safe.

+- The Argennon network relies on a permission-less network of ZK-EDB servers.
+A ZK-EDB server is a conventional data server which uses its computational and storage resources to help the Argennon network process transactions.
+A large portion of incentive rewards in the Argennon blockchain is devoted to ZK-EDB servers.
+This will incentivize the development of conventional networking, storage and computational hardware, which can benefit all areas of information technology.
+This contrasts with the approach of other blockchains that incentivize development of a totally useless technology of hash calculation.

 <!---
 *α* =  − ln (1 − *M*<sub>*n* + *k*</sub>/*X*) / *n*